 Breakfast should be fit for a king, they say.
 For me, breakfast would be my favourite meal of the day if I had the time to make and enjoy it properly.
-The wonderful leisurely breakfasts we recently enjoyed whilst on holiday on the Scilly Isles, set us up for the day and were, quite frankly, one of the highlights of the whole trip.
+The wonderful leisurely breakfasts we recently enjoyed whilst on holiday on the Scilly Isles set us up for the entire day.
+Quite frankly, they were one of the highlights of the whole trip.

 To affirm my love of breakfast, I’m very pleased to be hosting Breakfast Club this month.
 Breakfast club is the very sound inspiration from Helen of Fuss Free Flavours.
-I haven’t participated more than a couple of times so far, as there is a limit to just how much chocolate you can eat for breakfast, but I’m pleased to be doing so now.
-The theme is of course chocolate!
+I haven’t participated more than a couple of times so far.
+That’s mostly because there’s a limit to just how much chocolate you can eat for breakfast, but I’m pleased to be doing so now.

 I have asked for chocolate inspired breakfasts once before, way back in the early days of my blog.
 So it feels like the time is right to revisit.
 I look forward to your chocolatey creations.